dsb-lab/SoftWired-Celegans/README.md

 #### Pentropy

-Necessary files to compute permutation pentropy in <u>figure 3b</u>.
+Necessary files to compute permutation entropy in <u>figure 3b</u>.
 The main file is `mainPentropy.m`, which calls `petropy.m` from [Practical considerations of permutation entropy: A tutorial review](https://link.springer.com/article/10.1140/epjst/e2013-01862-7).

 #### Rdistribution